Conserved quantities for black hole solutions in pure Lovelock gravity: Introduction

+After noting the attractive features of the pure Lovelock gravity mentioned above, it is also necessary to note its problems.
+For example, the presence of cubic kinetic terms and quadratic constraints in 5-dimensional Lanczos-Lovelock theory makes it intrinsically nonlinear \cite{Deser_Franklin}.
+Indeed, Lagrangian of a linearized version of the theory, which should be quadratic in perturbations, becomes a divergence.
+Thus, the ``linearized'' version has a cubic Lagrangian rather than quadratic one.
+The attempts to remove this pathology have not been particularly successful.

-Recently \cite{Petrov_2019}, we have constructed conserved quantities for perturbations in the Lovelock gravity in the general presentation of an arbitrary order, in arbitrary dimensions with arbitrary coupling constants.
-These constructions have been provided on the basis of the field-theoretical approach, see \cite{GPP,[15],GP87,CQG_DT,Petrov_2008,Petrov+_2017}, the last review \cite{Petrov_Pitts_2019}, and references there in.
-As a result, formalism \cite{Petrov_2019} presents conserved currents and related superpotentials for perturbations on {\em arbitrary} curved backgrounds, not only on AdS, dS or flat backgrounds, in the Lovelock theory.
-The formalism is covariant and exact (not approximate).
-Besides, it allows us to make the use of {\em arbitrary} displacement vectors, not only Killing vectors of a background, they could be proper vectors of various observers, conformal Killing vectors, etc. In this relation we would remark the recent work \cite{Krishna_2019} where the conserved Abbott-Deser-Tekin \cite{DT1,DT2,DT_2019} currents and potentials are generalized to the presentation with non-Killing displacement vectors in the Lovelock gravity.
-For example, it could be necessary for the thermodynamic description of the wide classes of non-Killing horizons.
+To the best of our knowledge, the efforts of constructing and studying conserved quantities in the pure Lovelock gravity, especially for dynamic black holes, have not been exhaustive.
+One of the reasons is that the researchers did not use the more advanced mathematical technique which is currently available.
+This technique has been worked out in our work \cite{Petrov_2019}, where we have constructed conserved quantities for perturbations in the Lovelock gravity in the most general form.
+Constructions in \cite{Petrov_2019} have been obtained on the basis of the field-theoretical approach (see \cite{GPP,[15],GP87,CQG_DT,Petrov_2008,Petrov+_2017}, the recent review \cite{Petrov_Pitts_2019}, and references therein).
+The formalism has the following important properties: 1) it presents conserved currents and related superpotentials for perturbations on {\em arbitrary} curved backgrounds not only on maximally symmetric ones, like anti-de Sitter (AdS), de Sitter (dS) or flat backgrounds; 2) it is covariant and exact, not approximate; 3) it allows us to make the use of {\em arbitrary} displacement vectors, not restricted to Killing vectors of a background (these could be proper vectors of various observers, conformal Killing vectors, etc).
+In this relation we would remark the recent work \cite{Krishna_2019} where the conserved Abbott-Deser-Tekin \cite{DT1,DT2,DT_2019} currents and potentials are generalized to the presentation with non-Killing displacement vectors in the Lovelock gravity.